Chart Color Schemes

 Employment performance in Keilor Downs has been below expectations when compared to most other areas nationally

-Keilor Downs has a skilled workforce with diverse sector representation, an unemployment rate of 6.1% as of September 2025, and an estimated employment growth of 4.3% over the past year.
-The area has 6,613 residents in work while its unemployment rate is 1.4% higher than Greater Melbourne's rate of 4.7%.
+Keilor Downs has a skilled workforce with diverse sector representation.
+Its unemployment rate is 6.1%, having seen an estimated employment growth of 4.3% in the past year.
+As of September 2025, there are 6,613 residents employed, with an unemployment rate of 7.5% compared to Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment